-In newborns, hyperglycemia is more often related to parenteral (intravenous) glucose administration in a sick infant, rather than due to neonatal diabetes mellitus.
+In newborns, hyperglycemia is more often related to IV glucose administration in a sick infant, rather than due to neonatal DM.

 Related topics: diabetes mellitus type 1, diabetes mellitus type 2, maturity-onset diabetes of the young (MODY)

 R73.9 – Hyperglycemia, unspecified

 - Diabetes mellitus – type 1, type 2, or other subtypes

 - Stress hyperglycemia – "stress" refers to a state of acute illness, often requiring hospitalization, eg, stroke, myocardial infarction, infection

 - Endocrine disorders and hormonally active tumors – eg, Cushing syndrome, acromegaly, glucagonoma, polycystic ovary syndrome

 - Pancreatic disease – eg, acute or chronic pancreatitis, cystic fibrosis